cc-cruz/UnifiedSmartHome/app-submission-steps.md

         *   When a user is assigned as a portfolio admin, property manager, or tenant, corresponding entries must be created in `UserRoleAssociation`.
         *   When assignments are revoked, entries must be removed.
         *   Ensure atomicity if multiple database operations are involved (e.g., creating a user and then assigning them a role).
-    *   **Cascading Operations / Data Integrity**:
+    *   **Cascading Operat.ions / Data Integrity**:
-        *   What happens when a Portfolio is deleted?
-Are its Properties, Units, Devices, and related UserRoleAssociations also deleted (cascade delete)?
+        *   What happens w.hen a Portfolio is deleted?
+Are its Properties, Units, Devices, and related UserRoleAssociations also deleted (cascade d.elete)?
 Or is the deletion prevented if dependencies exist?
 Define this policy.
-        *   Similar considerations for deleting Properties and Units.
+        *   Similar consid.erations for deleting Properties and Units.
-        *   Preventing orphaned records (e.g., a `UserRoleAssociation` pointing to a non-existent entity).
+        *   Preventing orp.haned records (e.g., a `UserRoleAssociation` pointing to a non-existent entity).
-    *   **Idempotency**: For operations that might be retried (e.g., adding a user to a role), ensure they are idempotent where possible (executing them multiple times has the same effect as executing them once).
+    *   **Idempotency**: F.or operations that might be retried (e.g., adding a user to a role), ensure they are idempotent where possible (executing th.em multiple times has the same effect as executing them once).
-    *   **Invitations**: If inviting users who don't exist yet, a separate invitation flow/model might be needed, creating the `UserRoleAssociation` once the invited user signs up.
+    *   **Invitations**: I.f inviting users who don't exist yet, a separate invitation flow/model might be needed, creating the `UserRoleAssociation` .once the invited user signs up.
     *   **Default Entities**: Logic to set/update `defaultPortfolioId`, `defaultPropertyId`, `defaultUnitId` on the User model when new associations are made or context changes.

 5.  **Consistent Error Handling**: (Reinforce from API conventions)